 How much is home insurance?

-The cost of your home insurance premium, ie. the amount you pay for your cover, depends on a number of factors:
+The cost of your home insurance premium depends on a number of factors:

 - Policy type, level of cover and excess If you opt for comprehensive buildings and contents insurance policy, it will naturally be more expensive than a buildings insurance policy alone.
 The cost will also vary depending on if a voluntary level of excess is available (ie. the amount you are required to contribute towards a claim).

 - Property type, age and size Larger homes will naturally attract higher premiums.
 Older and listed properties will require a higher rebuild sum insured, due to the estimated increase in the cost of repair.
 There are many useful online tools to help you calculate the level of cover you require based on the characteristics of your property.